 These “hacks” address endemic industry problems.
 Hotels shouldn’t arbitrarily cancel their reservations without assisting guests.
 But they do.
-Airfares should be sensibly priced, and the only reason throwaway ticketing works is that a round-trip airline ticket almost always costs less than a one-way flight.
+Airlines should price their airfares sensibly.
+The only reason throwaway ticketing works is that a round-trip airline ticket almost always costs less than a one-way flight.

 But just because something isn’t illegal doesn’t make it right.

 Consider erroneous airfares, some priced as low as $1, which can be the result of a data entry mistake.
 Travel hackers are delighted to discover these wrong prices and spread the news online.
 When an airline finds the mistake, it may try to void the tickets.
 But in a mistaken belief that two wrongs do make a right, deal-seekers sometimes try to enlist my help to shame the airline into honoring their purchase.

 Taking advantage of a travel company by any means necessary is flat-out wrong, says Steven Zussino, who runs the website on travel hacking.
 “It’s unethical,” he says.